-There will also be impact to the land-sky connection of the 'Emu in the Sky' story.
-Although direct overflight of the Emu engraving at Faulconbridge has been avoided, by avoiding population centres, it is within the flight path corridor and there will be physical intrusion of aircraft between the engraving and the constellation except when the constellation is directly overhead.
+There are many sites in the Sydney Basin sandstone that depict emus, and these include several recorded sites in the Blue Mountains that depict emus including the sites reported at Faulconbridge.
+Although direct overflight of the Emu engraving at Faulconbridge has been avoided (AHIMS #45-5-4910), the emu engraving site at Ticehurst Park (AHIMS #45-5-0015) would be within the flight path corridor and there will be physical intrusion of aircraft between the engraving and the constellation except when the constellation is directly overhead.
 The flight paths also transects the Emu Cave AP and although aircraft will generally be between heights of 13300 ft MSL - 17500 MSL First Nations people are concerned about disruption between the land and sky at this significant site.